HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/Set_up_OIDC_for_DX.md

 - [Keycloak](https://www.keycloak.org/) is used as the IdP.
 The OIDC layer looks mostly the same with any other IdP but this is not guaranteed due to the extensive landscape of providers.

-!!! note
-    There are a couple of steps that have to be conducted to set up the OIDC layer on the IdP side.
-This includes setting up a realm, client, user federation, and custom claims.
-The document [Configure Keycloak for DX](https://pages.git.cwp.pnp-hcl.com/CWPdoc/common-documentation/hcl-authentication-service/integration/ds-integration/dx-keycloak-configuration) provides steps on setting up all necessary parts.
-If you are using a different IdP, this might still be relevant to confirm you are setting the OIDC layer up in a way that works with DX.

 ## Installing the OIDCRP TAI